CrowdStrike/.github/README.md

 ## Default Community Files

-This repository includes a set of default community health files that automatically apply to all repositories within the CrowdStrike organization ***unless those repositories include their own versions*.** If a repository has a local copy of any of these files, that version takes precedence.
+This repository includes a set of default community health files that automatically apply to all repositories within the CrowdStrike organization ***unless those repositories include their own versions.*** If a repository has a local copy of any of these files, that version takes precedence.

 ### CODE_OF_CONDUCT.md